Back to work Wikibet — Case Study iGaming · Web · Mobile Web

 pages in

-The original authentication experience was handled through modal dialogs, a pattern that worked reasonably on desktop but created significant usability problems on mobile, where limited space compressed form fields, reduced error message visibility, and made the password recovery sequence difficult to follow.
+The original authentication experience used modal dialogs — a pattern that worked reasonably on desktop but created significant usability problems on mobile, where limited space compressed form fields, reduced error message visibility, and made the password recovery sequence difficult to follow.

-The redesign replaced modals with dedicated full-screen pages for login, registration, and password reset, giving each step room to breathe, improving inline validation visibility, and reducing cognitive load during what is often a user's first interaction with the platform.
+The redesign replaced modals with dedicated full-screen pages for login, registration, and password reset, giving each step room to breathe, improving inline validation visibility, and reducing cognitive load during a user's first interaction with the platform.

 Built from nothing

-Mobile users had no ability to withdraw funds.
-The only option available was a transaction history table.
+Mobile users had no ability to withdraw funds — the only option was a transaction history table.
 For a platform handling real money, this was a critical functional gap that forced users to desktop for one of the most important account actions.

 One hub for